paul-hammant/tbd/content/observed-habits/index.md

 Shared nothing require significant discipline to achieve.
 It generally means that no TCP-IP leaves the developers box, and being able to prove that by running those operations while disconnected from the network.
-The implementing of the wire mocking (service virtualization) of dependant tiers outside the team, is a given.
+The implementing of the wire mocking (service virtualization) of dependent tiers outside the team, is a given.
 The highest accomplished Trunk Based Development teams employ mocking of tiers within the same application.
 Tiers refers to a layer-cake view of an applications construction.